Sausage Party – 2 DOs & 1 DON’T for Animating Controversy

 To find out, I sat down with Nir Philosof, PowToon’s lead character designer, to dissect an extreme case.
 We discovered three key Dos and Don’ts that will help keep audiences glued to their seats.
 If you can’t afford for your message to be ignored, you’ll want to know what we uncovered.

-This summer, the very first wide-release, R-rated animated film hit theaters.
+In the summer of 2016, the very first wide-release, R-rated animated film hit theaters.
 Sausage Party, brainchild of the ever raunchy, often stoned Seth Rogan, is a fever-dream alternate reality where food has a personality, and their greatest dream is to be purchased and taken from the supermarket to “The Great Beyond.”

 Frank (a hot dog) and his love interest, Brenda (a hot dog bun), discover that what awaits them in The Great Beyond isn’t eternal joy, but a torture kitchen of chopping, frying and gnashing of teeth.